saumitraaditya/edgevpnio.github.io/_pages/configfile.md

 * _Overlays_ A configuration for each overlay being managed by this controller, starting with the UUID (a hexadecimal value matching one in the CFx Overlays list (see above) *Note*: currently, EdgeVPN only supports a single overlay.

 * _Type_ specifies the type of network bridge to instantiate.
 Supported values are OVS (for Open vSwitch), VNIC (virtual NIC), and LXBR (Linux bridge).
-A node connected to an EdgeVPN in Switch tole structured overlay requires OVS.
-Set this value to VNIC if Topology’s Role is set to Leaf
+For most use cases, OVS is used - a node connected to an EdgeVPN in Switch tole structured overlay requires OVS.
+You should only use VNIC if Topology’s Role is set to _Leaf_.
+You should onlye use LXBR when you have an overlay that is "hardwired" with _ManualTopology_ (see Topology module section)

 * _BridgeName_ specifies a mnemonic used for naming the bridge instance.